Situation in Sudan

 Women Travelers: See our travel tips for Women Travelers.

-Medical Insurance: Make sure your health insurance plan provides coverage overseas, including for COVID-19.
+Medical Insurance: Make sure your health insurance plan provides coverage for places you are traveling overseas.
 Most care providers overseas only accept cash payments.
-See our webpage for more information on insurance providers for overseas coverage.
+See our webpage on insurance coverage overseas for more information.
 Visit the U.S. Centers for Disease Control and Prevention for more information on type of insurance you should consider before you travel overseas.

 We strongly recommend supplemental insurance (see our webpage) to cover medical evacuation.